Tuition and Enrolment Certificate (T2202) information

 I can't remember how to access WebAdvisor.
 How do I do it?

 Visit the WebAdvisor page on Fanshawe's website.
 You will need your username and password.
 If you don't remember your password, select Option 2 on the WebAdvisor page.
-If you still have problems, contact the IT Service Desk at email@example.com.
+If you still have problems, contact the IT Service Desk here or by emailing email@example.com.
 Please have your student number ready.

 I paid over $100 for my course, but there isn't a T2202 available for me.
 Aren't all Fanshawe courses eligible?

 If you still have concerns over the amounts showing on your T2202, please contact the Office of the Registrar at firstname.lastname@example.org.
-It may take up to 48 hours (excluding weekends) to respond to your call due to a high volume of inquiries from February to April.
+It may take up to five business days (excluding weekends) to respond to your email due to a high volume of inquiries from February to April.

 I paid more than the amount showing on my T2202.
 Why doesn't my form show the full amount I paid?

+Program and course costs are made up of various fees; some are tax deductible and others are not, in accordance to Canada Revenue Agency (CRA) policies.
 The T2202 form will only reflect the eligible fees.
 For example, the student activity fee and bus pass fee are not eligible fees.
 Therefore the tax form will be less than the amount you paid.
-As well, if your courses ran over 2 calendar years, only the amount relating to 2020 can be reported this year.
+As well, if your courses ran over two calendar years, only the amount relating to 2021 can be reported this year.

 No. The T2202 form only reflects the actual learning period that you attended during the taxation year.